Davisampaiom/NLW5_react-next/README.md

 ## 💻 Project

-[Podcastr](https://podcastr-nlw.vercel.app/) to bring you even closer to the best technology podcasts! 💜

 This is a project developed during the **[Next Level Week](https://nextlevelweek.com/)**, presented by **[@Rocketseat](https://github.com/Rocketseat)** during April 19-25, 2021.